- Home

 - Steer the direction of conversation between partners – making sure that it’s as productive as possible, rather than just an excuse to have another argument.

-- Agree an action plan with a couple during the first session in order to determine realistic goals for what they want to achieve, both individually and as a partnership.
+- Agree on an action plan with a couple during the first session to determine realistic goals for what they want to achieve, both individually and as a partnership.

-- Help couples to better understand their feelings and patterns of behaviour so they can work out how it may be affecting their relationship.
+- Help couples better understand their feelings and behavioural patterns so they can work out how it might be affecting their relationship.

 - Support couples, both as individuals and as a pair, in making positive decisions going forward.